walkingpendulum/video-capture/README.md

-  -h, --help            show this help message and exit --duration DURATION   Target video duration (in seconds) (default: 10) --ifps IFPS           Frames per second for capturing (default: 30) --ofps OFPS           Frames per second for output video (default: None) --output OUTPUT       Target video path (default: video.mp4) --store-method {default,memory}
+  -h, --help            show this help message and exit --duration DURATION   Target video duration (in seconds) (default: 10) --ifps IFPS           Frames per second for capturing (default: 30) --ofps OFPS           Frames per second for output video.
+If omitted then ifps value will be used (default: None) --output OUTPUT       Target video path (default: video.mp4) --store-method {default,memory}
                         The method we will process captured images: dump to disk right after capturing (default) or store in memory until the end and then dump all.
 Default method can be slower